Free Christmas Craft Projects!

 Supplies needed:

-A lot of green construction
+A lot of green construction paper

 A piece of red construction paper or a red ribbon